wp-plugins/resume-extended/readme.txt

 == Changelog ==

 = 0.1 =
-create a basic resume.
+* create a basic resume.

 = 0.2 =
-added projects to Employment History.
+* added projects to Employment History.
+* store data in database for later functionality.
+* other bug fixes